 We are unique, in that we go to where the homeless and their pets congregate, to treat the invisible pets of people who have no transportation or means to seek care.

-Over a 2 month time period, the ElleVet Project treated over 1200 pets and met thousands of homeless.
+Over two months, the ElleVet Project treated over 1200 pets and met thousands of homeless.
 People routinely waited in line for 6-7 hours to receive care for their pets.
-The need was overwhelming and even with a team of just 3 people, we made a huge impact on so many pets and people.
+The need was overwhelming, and even with a team of just three people, we made a massive impact on so many pets and people.
 This is a largely invisible group of animals in desperate need of care, so Christian and Amanda made the ElleVet Project a permanent philanthropic organization.

 To continue to expand the ElleVet Project with the goal of treating pets in every state and every part of the country where we are needed.
 We will travel to the homeless and the poor with our mobile veterinary clinics.